We’re now far enough into summer that you may be looking to switch things up when searching for wines suitable for sipping in hot weather.

 20 Year-Old Tawny Port: Yes, I know…you think I’m crazy for recommending a second fortified wine type as a hot-weather choice.
 In light of the sad fact that most people suffer from the mis-impression that Port is solely a cold-weather drink, I understand your skepticism, and take no offense.
 But I’m not crazy…and I can prove it.

 First, you probably don’t know that, in Portugal, aged tawnies are served chilled.
 I didn’t know this myself until I first traveled to Portugal, and I was amazed--but immediately convinced of the wisdom of this.
-Chilling knocks down any alcohol-based aromatic notes while also heightening the acidity in the wine, which can really make this the perfect after-dinner drink for pairing with summer deserts (or as deserts in itself).
+Chilling knocks down any alcohol-based aromatic notes while also heightening the acidity in the wine, which can really make this the perfect after-dinner drink for pairing with summer desserts (or as desserts in itself).

 Additionally, if you spring for really good aged tawny (which I define as the 20 Year-Old designation), the wine will have lightened from all that maturation time, both in color and in palate impact.
 Aged tawnies are not the powerhouse wines that most people think of when hearing, “Port.”
 On the contrary, they are among the most intricate and finesse-filled wines in the world, and these intricacies bloom as the wine warms after pouring.
 You’ll discover your personal temperature preference if you start with a chilled glass and then return to the wine repeatedly as it gradually sheds its chill.